-Fresh clashes erupt on Thai-Cambodia border as ASEAN convenes peace talks
+New clashes erupt on Thai-Cambodia border as ASEAN convenes peace talks

 Video footage posted online showed civilians, including young children, sheltering from the bombardment.
 Some of the children could be heard wailing as the residents crowded together.

-There were no immediate reports on casualties.
+There were no immediate reports of casualties.

-Thailand’s Morning News TV 3 reported an “exchange of fire” in the Sa Kaeo Province early on Monday morning, with Cambodian forces firing “heavy weapons” and igniting fires and damaging homes in the Khok Sung district.
+Thailand’s Morning News TV 3 reported an “exchange of fire” in the Sa Kaeo Province early on Monday morning, with Cambodian forces firing “heavy weapons”, igniting fires and damaging homes in the Khok Sung district.

-The Thai government was yet to comment on the renewed fighting.
+The Thai government has yet to comment on the renewed fighting.

 Earlier on Monday, Cambodian Prime Minister Hun Manet’s office announced that as of Sunday evening, an estimated 525,000 civilians have been displaced on their side of the border.